 28. Content writers make anywhere between $15–$80 per hour on Upwork.

 (Glassdoor) (Upwork) (Upwork)

 The data available on Glassdoor shows that US freelance writers who choose Upwork as their job market make $34,937 per year on average.
 This translates to $17 per hour, plus bonuses and additional compensation.
 The question of how much do freelance writers make per article is, however, trickier to answer.
 According to Upwork community boards, freelance writers on the platform earn anywhere between $5 and $1,000 per article.
-There are some freelancers who work for under a dollar per 1,000 words, while others make $8 or more per 100.
+There are some freelancers who work for under a dollar per 1,000 words, while others make $8 or more per 100 words.
+What cannot be denied is that content writing is in high demand.
+According to the latest digital marketing trends, 1 out of 5 marketers believes that content marketing is the most important advertising technique.
 You can see the list of the top-rated writers on Upwork, as well as their hourly pricing, here.

 29. Front-end developers earn $15–$150 per hour on Upwork.

 How much do freelance web developers make?
 According to the most recent user experience stats, 61% of users will try a different site if they can’t find what they’re looking for quickly.
 For this reason, you need a user-friendly website that your website visitors will love.

 30. The average rate for graphic designers on Upwork is $45 per hour.